 Addiction and substance abuse is not just an adult problem.
 Young adult addiction has grown more common recently.
-In fact, data from the National Survey on Drug Use and Health reports that 1 in 7 young adults struggles with substance abuse.
+In fact, data from the National Survey on Drug Use and Health reports that one in seven young adults struggles with substance abuse.
 Teen addiction primarily occurs with alcohol and marijuana.
 However, the National Institute on Drug Abuse has also identified opioid pain relievers as an addiction in young adults at rates that surpass other age groups.
-Call BoardPrep Recovery Center® at 866.796.4720 to learn more about young adult addiction and our rehab program for young adults to support recovery.

 Drug Use and Young Adult Addiction

 The three most common teen addictions are alcohol, marijuana, and opioids.
 Before delving into each addiction, it’s worth looking at some of the reasons behind teenage drug use.
 Adolescence is a unique life stage marked by many biological, mental, and environmental changes.
 With how much happens during adolescence, it is no wonder that a higher risk marks this phase of life for developing an addiction.

 Some common reasons teens may engage in drug use are sometimes unique to their age group:

 - The desire to fit in with their peers

 - Wanting to feel good, which may be related to self-medicating as a result of a mental health issue

 - Experimenting with substances with friends

 - A wish to defy authority figures, such as a parent